PostgreSQL - Create a new primary key auto-increment column

 ADD COLUMN id SERIAL PRIMARY KEY;

-This command adds a new column named "id" to the existing table and sets it as the primary key with an auto-increment feature using the SERIAL
+This command adds a new column named "id" to the existing table and sets it as the primary key with an auto-increment feature using the `SERIAL` data type.

 -- Assuming you have an existing table called "your_table"